fluxcd/website/content/en/docs/migration/flux-guide.md

 ### Flux with Kustomize

-Assuming you've installed Flux v1 to sync a Kustomize overlay from an HTTPS Git repository:
+This guide assumes your Flux v1 installation is configured to sync a Kustomize overlay from an HTTPS Git repository.

 ```sh
 fluxctl install \